ucg8j/blog/posts/how-to-deploy-plotlys-dash-using-shinyproxy.md

 I started scouring the Shinyproxy Java code base.
 I found the construction of the `containerPath` in [Shinyproxy's AppController.java](https://github.com/openanalytics/shinyproxy/blob/f934f108573f1ed1d24a719d9e0815012240e11f/src/main/java/eu/openanalytics/controllers/AppController.java#L74).
 But since I am not a Java developer I decided that this would probably not be the best allocation of my efforts.
 However, what the `containerPath` does show is the construction of the path begins with `'/'`.

-Another approach I thought of was obtaining the container name from within the Dash application and appending that to the GET URL requests initiated Dash.
+Another approach I thought of was obtaining the container name from within the Dash application and appending that to the GET URL requests initiated by Dash.
 Alas, Docker doesn't allow that.
 You can access the ContainerID but not the ContainerName.
 There is a [3 year old open issue regarding this](https://github.com/moby/moby/issues/8427).
 I then started looking for an easy way to pass into the container the containerName but I couldn't find a non-hacky way to do that either.

 **Sidenote** - I was wondering what the logic was on the container name generation e.g. `adorin_raman`.
 If you look at the docker source code you will find [some go-lang code called `names-generator.go`.](https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go) This contains two lists, a list of adjectives and a list of "notable scientists and hackers".
 The function that randomly combines these into a container name formatted as "adjective\_surname" has one funny exception: